Your Challenge Today:

 Now that we have discussed some of the body, mind and spirit benefits of long-term goals, let’s look at a few guidelines to master your time and success:

 - Realize that goal setting and working long-term is a process.
 Setting goals – especially long-term ones – takes time and careful consideration.
-It’s not something you can accomplish in one day, it’s your blueprint, take your time.
-There is no need to rush and it’s best to stay flexible with your plan ~ it will likely change as you learn and grow.
+It’s not something you can accomplish in one day; it’s your blueprint, take your time.
+There is no need to rush, and it’s best to stay flexible with your plan ~ it will likely change as you learn and grow.

-- Start with a draft, remember your goal is the blueprint to your vision.
+- Start with a draft, remember your goal is the blueprint for your vision.
 It does not need to be perfect because you will be adjusting the plan as you learn, but you need to start with something.
 Set some goals to begin your journey and find something in the intersection between your strengths, passions, and aspirations.
 Use a pencil with a good eraser and remember it’s a work in progress, just like you!

 - Adjust your plan as you learn, grow and develop.
 Your goals may seem blurry in the beginning, but as you keep moving toward your desired outcome – they will become sharper and sharper.
-Your clarity will improve as you master your time and the goal setting process.
+Your clarity will improve as you master your time and the goal-setting process.
 A practice I find useful is to write down all of the ideas and inspirations I get along the way.
 That helps me to clarify my direction, refine my goals and process.

 Master your time and master your life #LivingFitLifestyle Click To Tweet